Founntain/osuplayer/README.md

 #### 🛠️ Features with higher priority
 - [x] Import songs from osu! via osu!.db
 - [x] Play songs
-- [x] Favorise songs and create custom playlists
+- [x] Create custom playlists and put songs in there
+- [ ] Favorise songs via the heart button
 - [ ] Create playlists from collection.db
 - [x] Nightcore and daycore function
 - [x] User profiles, for stats, uploading themes, languages and other stuff